Breakdown Maintenance: Types, Benefits & Examples

 MTTR calculation

-When Is Breakdown Maintenance Performed?
+When Are Breakdown Maintenance Procedures Performed?

 Equipment That Can’t Be Repaired at All